Work

 The shift

-• Reduced ambiguity around what different formats are for
+• Aims to reduce ambiguity around what different formats are for

-• Made reuse easier to plan instead of retrofitting after the fact
+• Makes reuse easier to plan instead of retrofitting after the fact

-• Helped teams talk about content as a system, not a pile of individual assets
+• Helps teams talk about content as a system, not a pile of individual assets

 Modular content is not clipping.
 It is editorial infrastructure.